 Figure 19 – Server initiated OPC UA Connection Protocol connection

 For Server-initiated connections, the Server needs to be configured and enabled by an administrator to connect to one or more Clients.
-For each Client, the administrator shall provide an EndpointUrl which may be use to establish a connection.wh.
+For each Client, the administrator shall provide an EndpointUrl which may be use to establish a connection.
 If the Client EndpointUrl is not known, the administrator may provide the EndpointUrl for a GDS (see OPC 10000-12) which knows about the Client.
 In this case, the administrator shall also provide an ApplicationUri which can be used to find the Client in the GDS.

 Servers shall maintain at least one open socket without an active Session with each Client it is configured to connect to.
 Servers may delay re-connecting if the Client reports an error.
-Table 73 describes the process in full and how the Server is expected to react to different actions by the Client.
+Table 76 describes the process in full and how the Server is expected to react to different actions by the Client.

-Table 73 – Client and Server Handshake during Reverse Connect
+Table 76 – Client and Server Handshake during Reverse Connect

-Action
+Action |

-Notes
+Notes |

-Open Connection
+Open Connection |

-Server shall create a new socket because it cannot know if it was a network issue or due to action by the Client.
+Server creates a socket to a URL specified in its configuration.
+Client shall close the socket after short delay if no ReverseHello Message received.
+Server shall create a new socket because it cannot know if it was a network issue or due to action by the Client. |

-Reverse Hello
+Reverse Hello |

 HelloAcknowledgeOpen Secure Channel RequestOpen Secure Channel Response

-Create Session
+Create Session |

 The Client closes the connection by sending a CloseSecureChannel request and closing the socket gracefully.
 When the Server receives this Message, it shall release all resources allocated for the channel.
 The body of the CloseSecureChannel request is empty.
 The Server does not send a CloseSecureChannel response.